-Make some discreet enquiries among the parents of your child's friends.
+Make some discreet enquiries amongst the parents of your child's friends.
 Overt unpleasant remarks are likely to be remembered by other children and reported to their parents.
-If other parents also have concerns about the way their children are treated then that might indicate a problem.
+If other parents also have concerns about the way their children are being treated then that might indicate a problem.

-We have had complaints that teachers have been tearing up pupils' work in front of them and shouting at them.
-This is unacceptable and parents need to make written complaints to the head teacher in these instances, and then to the governors if the problem continues, particularly if as far as you are aware your child has never had a problem with any other teacher.
+If you feel a teacher is taking issue with your child and it is becoming regular, you might want to consider making a written complaint to the head teacher, and then to the governors if the problem continues.
+Particularly if as far as you are aware your child has never had a problem with any other teacher.